clojure-doc/clojure-doc.github.io/content/md/articles/language/collections_and_sequences.md

 ;; ⇒ '()
 ```

-The behaviour of `rest` should be contrasted with `next`. `next` returns nil if the collection only has a single item.
-This is important when considering "truthiness" of values since an empty seq is "true" but nil is not.
+The behaviour of `rest` should be contrasted with `next`. `next` returns `nil` if the collection only has a single item.
+This is important when considering "truthiness" of values since an empty seq is still a truthy value but `nil` is not.

 ```klipse-clojure
 (if (rest '("stuff"))